fcrownarisk/Neuron/README.md

-We use iterator to generate almost endless neurons in the void space either by C language or BASIC language, But not attach components in abtriary vector spacetime,we have to contice it's true that we should not load neuron in CPU or GPU which means we need the usage of CPU and GPU 0 % in reality world
+We use iterator to generate almost endless neurons in the void space either by C language or BASIC language, But not attach components in abtriary vector spacetime,we have to contice it's true that we should not load neuron in CPU or GPU which means we need the usage of CPU and GPU are 0 % in reality world

 Firstly,we need a init function such as sigmoid function
     1 / 1 + Math.exp(-1),